Can You Take Ivermectin And Turpentine On The Same Day?

 Would you like private coaching with Sun Fruit Dan?
 If you answered YES, click this link: https://www.sacredpurity.com/coaching.html

-Both 100% Pure Gum Spirits Of Turpentine and Ivermectin are scientifically proven to be very potent anti-parasitic treatment options, among a whole host of other detox and healing benefits.
+Ivermectin is a potent anti-parasitic medication that quite a few people in the alternative healing and detox world use to treat many different types of parasitic infections effectively, and 100% Pure Gum Spirits Of Turpentine is an ancient, powerful anti-parasitic and anti-candida oil.

-I have made many videos teaching people how to use these safely and correctly to get these benefits from them, and frequently, I get asked by people if they can take both of these on the same day or not.
+I have made many videos talking about both of these, and due to these videos, I get people asking me frequently if I can take these on the same day or not.

-If you want to find out, watch this video, "Can You Take Ivermectin And Turpentine On The Same Day?" from start to FINISH!
+If you want to find out if you can, watch this video, "Can You Take Ivermectin and Turpentine On The Same Day?" from start to FINISH!

 Check out Sun Fruit Dan’s USA or UK Amazon store to find lists of the best health and healing remedies by clicking here: